Hundreds Gather for Weed March Downtown

 Cannabis prohibition first started in the United States in El Paso, Texas, and was effectively a way to exert social control over Mexican immigrant workers, who had brought their cultural practice of using cannabis as a medicine with them across the border.
 It allowed for authorities to have an excuse to search, detain, and deport them at will.

-“There were publications stating that marihuana would cause them to rape and pillage or women and things of that nature,” Adams said.
+“There were publications stating that marijuana would cause them to rape and pillage and things of that nature,” Adams said.
 “Of course, there is no relevant scientific basis for that propaganda whatsoever.”

 The cannabis boogeyman was later used by President Richard Nixon as an excuse to harass protest movements in the 1970s.
 “They couldn’t arrest you for protesting, but they could arrest you for pot,” Sloane said.